2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

+where E is the 1-form electric field and $\rho$ is the scalar (0-form) charge density.
+This is the coarse-grained description of the microscopic point charges attached to 1-dimensional electric field strings in spin ice.
+The case $p=2$ describes string charges interacting with a 2-form electric field, governed by the Gauss law

+where $E$ is now a 2-form, i.e. an anti-symmetric rank-2 tensor field, and $\mathscr{j}$ is a 1-form charge density, carrying a vector index.
+It automatically satisfies $\partial_i \mathscr{j}_i = 0$ due to the anti-symmetry of $E$, meaning that the vector charges must form closed strings.
+This is the appropriate coarse-grained description of the closed string excitations attached to 2-dimensional electric flux membranes in the spin vorticity model described thus far.

-A hallmark feature of $p$-form electrodynamics is that the charged excitations for $p>1$ are \emph{charge-neutral}, i.e. extended charged objects are their own ``anti-particles''~\cite{henneauxPFormElectrodynamics1986}.
+The fact that the string charge density $\mathscr{j}$ carries a single vector index corresponds to the fact that the charge of a string depends on the local orientation as discussed in \cref{sec:string_excitations}.
+In the spin vorticity model, the string charges may be viewed as consisting of charged segments (one per dual link), each of which carries a magnitude and direction, providing the microscopic analog the 1-form (vector) charge density $ \mathscr{j}$.
+A hallmark feature of $p$-form electrodynamics is that the charged excitations for $p>1$ have \emph{net-zero charge}.
+In a sense, extended charged objects are their own ``anti-particles''~\cite{henneauxPFormElectrodynamics1986}.
 We can clearly see this in the spin vorticity model, because flipping a single spin creates only one string excitation, rather than a pair of opposite-charged excitations.
-Correspondingly, an isolated string can shrink and vanish into the vacuum without having to annihilate with another string.
-Furthermore, the 2-dimensional electric flux membranes can connect a single charged string to itself, such as depicted in \cref{fig:large_membranes_strings}(b).
-As we discussed in \cref{sec:string_excitations}, the charge is defined by the local orientation of the string, such that locally parallel string segments may be considered to have the same charge while locally anti-parallel string segments may be considered to have opposite charge.
-This behavior contrasts with the 1-form Coulomb physics of spin ice, where point charges can only ever be created in positive-negative pairs at the ends of an open string, i.e connected by a line of electric flux.
-In the spin vorticity model, since a membrane may have an arbitrary number of boundary components (holes), a single electric membrane may connect an arbitrary number of charged strings together, such as the three strings connected by a single membrane shown in \cref{fig:three-string-pants}.
+Correspondingly, an isolated string excitation can shrink and vanish into the vacuum without having to annihilate with another string.
+This behavior contrasts with the ordinary (1-form) Coulomb physics of spin ice, where point charges can only ever be created in positive-negative pairs at the ends of an open string, i.e connected by a line of electric flux.
+We have already seen that the minimal excitations of the spin vorticity 2-form spin liquid are not pairs of charges but rather a single string charge loop in \cref{fig:diamond_dual_membranes}(c). \Cref{fig:large_membranes_strings}(b) shows a larger contiguous string charge, again attached to a single membrane.
+Indeed, since a membrane may have an arbitrary number of holes, a single electric membrane may connect an arbitrary number of charged strings together, such as the three strings connected by a single membrane shown in \cref{fig:three-string-pants}.